-The Gasteria plant is another group of attractive succulent type plants grown as a houseplant with its origins in the Cape area of South Africa.
+The Gasteria plant is a group of attractive succulent-type plants grown as houseplants from the Asphodelaceae family.

-There are twenty plus Gasteria species native to southern Africa, with numerous hybrids being developed every day.
+There are 20+ Gasteria species native to the Cape area of South Africa.
+New hybrids are being developed every day.

 Interestingly, a bulk of the species come from the Eastern Cape.
 However, the cliff-dwelling species come from the Western Cape.

 Gasteria Quick Care Tips